Beautifully Ordinary

-Beautifully Ordinary is the second studio album by Australian singer and songwriter Tones and I. The album was released on 2 August 2024 through Bad Batch Records.
-It is a follow-up to her debut project, Welcome to the Madhouse.
+Beautifully Ordinary is the second studio album by Australian singer and songwriter Tones and I, released on 2 August 2024, through Bad Batch Records.

 At the 2024 ARIA Music Awards, the album was nominated for Best Cover Art, while Tones and I was nominated for Best Solo Artist.

 Background

 "There was never a theme or tone I aspired to", Tones and I said of recording Beautifully Ordinary.
 "Each song is a different story, meant for its own moment.
 Some songs have been inspired by the same life experience, but through a different perspective.
 Mostly the album presents itself as whatever the listener takes from it.
 There's an undertone of loneliness, heartbreak, desperation, fear, vulnerability, and triumph (but not too much)".
 She added that "the brightest songs have the saddest stories", and noted that nostalgia appears as a recurring theme throughout the record, though unintentionally, reflecting how the past continues to shape who she is today.
-Beautifully Ordinary serves as her sophomore album, following her debut Welcome to the Madhouse (2021).
+Beautifully Ordinary follows her debut album, Welcome to the Madhouse (2021).
 Describing the project as "a way of embracing who I am", she noted that her refusal to conform in her career may have been behind both her rapid rise and decline.
 Yet, she acknowledged that staying true to herself has ultimately allowed her to feel stronger and more at ease with where she stands today.

 In discussing the recording of the album, Tones and I explained that she did not set out with a specific theme or tone for the album.
 Instead, each track was written as a distinct story intended for its own moment.
 Some songs were inspired by the same life experience but approached from different perspectives.
 She added that the album is open to interpretation by the listener, though it carries undertones of loneliness, heartbreak, desperation, fear, vulnerability, and moments of triumph.